AMSTERDAM - Reuters

 Henk was implicated in the apparent racist killing of a Turkish immigrant in the poor, post-industrial town of Almelo.

-Turkish immigrant named Aziz Kara, 64, came to a head last Saturday.
+According to the newspaper Algemeen Dagblad, a long-running conflict between Henk, 61, his wife Ingrid, 59, and the family of a Turkish immigrant named Aziz Kara, 64, came to a head last Saturday.
 During an argument, Henk threw Kara to the ground.
-Kara went into a coma
+Kara went into a coma and later died.

 Popular Turkish family